 Each classroom is bright and spacious, with breakout areas for individual or small group work in the pre-prep with purpose built environments blending seamlessly with the charm of period buildings to create a unique ‘campus’ where children feel safe and inspired.

 The Lodge houses Little Oaks Nursery as well as Reception classrooms.
 Free flow from inside to out enables the children to make the most of their spacious all weather play areas and generous gardens.
 Imagination and creativity abound as they work and play joyfully in these safe environments.

 The historic main school building is home to the administration ‘business’ end of the school.
 Here you will find the school offices, including the Headmistress and Deputy Head and Head of the Pre-Prep as well as the Bursar and her team, including the school secretary.

-It also accommodates the main music room, where the children are taught by a subject specialist right from Kindergarten all the way to Year 6 and is where the three school choirs (& the Parents’ Choir) rehearse each week.
+It also accommodates the main music room, where the children are taught by a subject specialist right from Reception all the way to Year 6 and is where the three school choirs (& the Parents’ Choir) rehearse each week.
 Individual music lessons take place around the school, including the Mozart Room and even in the high tech ‘Drum Truck’!

 At the front of the main house are the lively and industrious classrooms for Year 1 and Year 2, with the Quiet Room adjacent – a space to provide one to one or small group support or extension sessions for the children in these two classes.

 Breakfast club and after school care are accommodated in the demountable classroom, a generously sized and recently refurbished space with its own kitchen and bathroom facilities as well as a separate, large and secure garden for outdoor play.